metabase/metabase/docs/users-guide/writing-sql.md

 # The SQL editor

-If you ever need to ask questions that can't be expressed using the question builder, you can use [SQL][sql-gloss] instead.
+If you ever need to ask questions that can't be expressed using the query builder, you can use [SQL][sql-gloss] instead.

 ## What's SQL?